Fraser's Million Dollar Pier

 Fraser's Million Dollar Pier was a 20th-century amusement park in Ocean Park, California in the United States.
 The pier was located between Pier Avenue and Marine Street, in a community situated between Santa Monica and Venice in Los Angeles County.
 Developed by Alexander R. Fraser, a booster in Ocean Park who had formerly been business partners with Abbot Kinney of Venice, the pier opened to the public on June 17, 1911 and was destroyed September 3, 1912 in a catastrophic fire that spread into the adjacent neighborhood and destroyed six to eight square blocks.

 The pier was also known as the Fraser Pier and the Ocean Park Pier; both names were also applied to a second pier built on the same site that stood from 1913 to 1924.

 History

-Fraser's Million Dollar Pier was one of several "amusement piers" (such as the Abbot Kinney Pier, Sunset Pier, Crystal Pier) that were built in the first half of the 20th century on the Santa Monica Bay, most of which drew huge crowds in their day, and several of which eventually burned in huge fires.
+Fraser's Million Dollar Pier was one of several "amusement piers" (such as the Abbot Kinney Pier, Sunset Pier, Crystal Pier, and so forth) that were built in the first half of the 20th century on the Santa Monica Bay, most of which drew huge crowds in their day, and several of which eventually burned in huge fires.
 The Ocean Park pier was developed by Alexander H. Fraser, who had once been partners with Kinney, the developer of neighboring Venice, California.
 Fraser was born in New Brunswick and had come, by way of Michigan, to California in 1886.